back

 Smart Phishing using Ticket Feature of a Customer Support Software

-I found a security vulnerability in the Freshdesk that enables an attacker to send ticket requests via spoofing the sender.
+I found a security vulnerability in Freshdesk that enables an attacker to send ticket requests via spoofing the sender.
 This vulnerability can be used in real-life scenarios to create smarter phishing attempts.

 The ability to easily spoof an e-mail sender is always a great risk for organizations.
-Attackers hiding behind a trusted sender typically try to steal credentials from the victims or to hijack victim’ computers with ransomware or other malware.
+Attackers hiding behind a trusted sender typically try to steal credentials from the victims or hijack victims’ computers with ransomware or other malware.
 In order to protect against such attacks, companies need security solutions to determine whether the sender of the e-mail is real or not.
 In inbound email filtering solutions used by companies, they can take security measures to apply the company’s email authentication service which uses standards like SPF, DKIM, and DMARC and quarantine emails that have failed to meet those standards.
 With the effective implementation of such security measures, attackers develop interesting scenarios with new approaches.

 3rd Party Software- Help Desk